TheGernaeyCode/powerplatform-samples/powerautomate/README.md

 # Power Automate Samples

-This repository contains samples that demonstrate different scenarios for using Power Automate witin the Power Platform.
+This repository contains samples that demonstrate different scenarios for using Power Automate with the Power Platform and covers both Cloud and Desktop.

 ## Sample migration